Sean Murphy Player Props: Braves vs. Astros

-Sean Murphy -- 0-for-3 in his last game -- will be in action for the Atlanta Braves against the Houston Astros, with Hunter Brown on the hill, on April 21 at 7:20 PM ET.
+On Saturday, Sean Murphy (.306 batting average in his past 10 games, with six doubles, four home runs, seven walks and 12 RBI) and the Atlanta Braves face the Houston Astros, whose starting pitcher will be Framber Valdez.
+First pitch is at 7:20 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Padres.
+In his previous game he had a hitless showing (0-for-2) against the Astros.

 Sean Murphy Game Info & Props vs. the Astros